The idea, the desire and the need to build a funicular railway to connect the Ljubljana Castle with the old town centre date back more than a century.

 The modern and unobtrusively designed funicular, which complements the traditional cultural identity of the Ljubljana Castle, is popular with both domestic and foreign visitors.
 It is particularly attractive during fine weather, when it offers spectacular views of the city, and it is indispensable as a fast and comfortable connection with the old town centre.
 In seeking to preserve the natural environment in the wider area of the Castle Hill, the funicular is the right choice, while at the same time being an exciting experience with which to begin your visit to the castle.

 Designers Miha Kerin and Majda Kregar of the Ambient design studio were awarded a Gold Medal for the design of the funicular railway in the category of best achievement in industrial design at the 21st Ljubljana Biennial of Industrial Design (BIO 21) in 2008.

 The History of the Idea of the Funicular Railway

 At the end of 2006, the Municipality of Ljubljana connected the Ljubljana Castle with the old town centre with an urban means of passenger transport – a funicular railway.
 Due to spatial and design requirements, the best solution proved to be a cable car or, more specifically, a funicular railway.
-At the end of 2010, we transported the millionth passenger to the castle, in the middle of August 2014 the two millionth, in May 2017 the three millionth and already in April 2019 the four millionth passenger and in August 2022 the five millionth passenger.
+At the end of 2010, we conveyed the millionth passenger to the Ljubljana Castle, in mid-August 2014 the two millionth passenger, in May 2017 the three millionth passenger, at the beginning of April 2019 the four millionth passenger and in August 2022 the five millionth passenger.

 However, the idea, the desire and the need to build a funicular railway that would connect the old town centre and the Ljubljana Castle did not arise at the beginning of the 21st century, but date back more than a century.